lkorinek/sudoku-solver/README.md

-# sudoku-solver
+# Sudoku solver

-Visualisation of backtracking sudoku solver
+Visualisation of backtracking sudoku solver with pygame.